trynoice/website/content/privacy-policy.md

 ### August 21, 2022

 - Add details about the user-agent string on the Noice Android app.

+### August 27, 2022

+- Update how we delete data upon account deletion.

 If you have any questions or concerns regarding this policy, contact us at [trynoiceapp@gmail.com](mailto:trynoiceapp@gmail.com).